Skyvell/s3lock/README.md

 1. AWS console.

 Where applicable I used ChatGPT to quality check my code: improvements suggestions, find faulty logic etc. In addition, I used unit-tests in combination with logging to find bugs in code that did not behave as expected.
 I also used the AWS console to check the metadata of buckets etc.

+# 5. Additional thoughts and improvements

+It should be possible to make sure that we only have one file (the master file) representing the lock state instead of the both the first and last file.
+When processes put a lock file in order to try to claim the lock, if they fail to claim the lock, they could delete their file again.
+But there are different scenarios too that I'd have to look into.